orion512/python_for_data_science/README.md

 # python_for_data_science

-A series of learning examples for python programming
+A series of learning examples for python programming.

+Each folder contains a different lesson.